FishGoddess/logit/README.en.md

 ### 🥇 Features

-* Modularization design, easy to extend your logger with appender and writer.
+* Based on Handler in Go, and provide a better performance.
-* Level-based logging, and there are five levels to use: debug, info, warn, error, print, off.
+* Level-based logging, and there are four levels to use: debug, info, warn, error.
 * Key-Value structured log supports, also supporting format.
 * Support logging as Text/Json string, by using provided appender.
 * Asynchronous write back supports, providing high-performance Buffer writer to avoid IO accessing.